 Rose Day (February 7)

-It’s a part of Valentine’s Week, but it also stands out as one of the weird February holidays, offering unique ways to celebrate love and friendship.
+While it kicks off Valentine’s Week, it also stands on its own as one of February’s quirky holidays, offering thoughtful ways to celebrate love, friendship, and connection.

 When is the Holiday?